tinamelie/evogen-drosophila-genomes/Dore.md

 **Notes:**

-BUSCO was run on NERSC after being prohibitively slow on Mac Mini.
+- BUSCO was run on NERSC after being prohibitively slow on Mac Mini.
 BUSCO run has not been attempted on Mac Studio.

-The results show that 98.4% of expected single-copy _Drosophila_ genes were found in the assembly, which means it’s nearly complete.
+- The results show that 98.4% of expected single-copy _Drosophila_ genes were found in the assembly, which means it’s nearly complete.
 Of those, 93.8% were found once (as expected) and 4.7% were duplicated, possibly due to uncollapsed haplotypes or recent duplications.
 Only 1.5% of genes were missing, which is very low.
 This confirms that the assembly captures nearly the full gene content of a typical _Drosophila_ genome.

+- lineage: drosophila_odb12
 ---

 ## 2. Read QC (Evogen Short Reads and RNA Reads)

----

 ### 2a.
 Short Read QC